 Prior to any appointment, the proposed manager Must make adequate enquiries, prepare the draft order, and ensure that he or she is competent and has the resources to carry out the duties and functions required and the capability of resolving the problems and deficiencies of the present management.
+Where the manager is an employee of a Company Member, they are expected to have an agreement with their employer as to the arrangements with the Member to support their appointment In writing.

 When acting as an appointee of the Property Chamber the manager Must comply with the terms of any order issued by the Property Chamber.

 See: Ss.21-24 Landlord and Tenant Act 1987 (as amended by the Commonhold and Leasehold Reform Act 2002)